 I also offer versions of this presentation that are specifically targeted to the needs of either history and social studies educators, or STEM and human geography educators.

-Education clients include Packer Collegiate Institute, Chatham Hall, LREI, Ravenscroft School, Tabor Academy, Rocky Hill Country Day School, Stuyvesant High School, Colegio Anglo Colombiano (Bogota, Colombia), New Ulm Public Schools (MN), Twin Schools Sonoma County Schools (CA), Phillips Academy (Andover), UC Merced, Murray State University, UNC School of Medicine, and Université Côte d’Azur (Nice, France).
+Education clients include Packer Collegiate Institute, Phillips Academy (Andover), Chatham Hall, LREI, Ravenscroft School, Tabor Academy, Rocky Hill Country Day School, The Siena School, Colegio Anglo Colombiano (Bogota, Colombia), Stuyvesant High School (NYC), New Ulm Public Schools (MN), Twin Schools Sonoma County Schools (CA), University of California at Merced, Murray State University, UNC School of Medicine, Université Côte d’Azur (Nice, France), Hood College, Math for America NYC, EdVisions, and U. of Cincinnati Economics Center.